stanleyseow/electricimp-nRF24L01/README.md

 KNOWN ISSUES
 ============
-- Currently working for TX only
+- Working for TX & RX
-- RX have not been written yet
+- Not fully tested but it is working fine

 TODO
 ====
-- RX functions
-- InputPort to Planner
+- InputPort to Planner ( waiting for agent codes )
-- RX/RX commands to Arduino
+- Send/receive commands to/from Arduino

 LINKS